When School Refusal Isn’t Just About School: Understanding What’s Really Going On

 What Is High-Functioning Anxiety?

-There’s no formal clinical diagnosis called “high-functioning anxiety” — it typically presents within the broader umbrella of generalized anxiety disorder, social anxiety, or chronic stress.
-But the pattern is distinct and recognizable.
-It tends to show up in high-achievers, people-pleasers, and anyone who learned early that staying in control was the safest way to be.
+There’s no formal clinical diagnosis called “high-functioning anxiety.”
+Instead, clinicians typically see this pattern within the broader umbrella of generalized anxiety disorder, social anxiety, or chronic stress.
+However, the pattern is distinct and recognizable.
+Specifically, these symptoms tend to show up in high-achievers, people-pleasers, and anyone who learned early that staying in control was the safest way to be.

 | Over-preparing | You rehearse conversations, over-explain emails, and triple-check work that’s already done. |